Spice Up Your Kitchen With A New Look

 This is fabulous stuff.

 From a distance, this kitchen back splash looks like regular ceramic tile of three different colors.
 But on closer examination, you would see that we're actually dealing with a glass tile back splash made of 4 1/4" tile.
+This kitchen back splash catches the light from the vent hood and makes the tile appear luminescent.

 If you're uncomfortable cutting glass tile, then have an tile installer do the job.
 Other than the cutting, it's a fairly straight-forward back splash installation.